-But who is Xiaomi, what will it be offering and should you be excited?
+But who is Xiaomi, what phones does it offer and should you be excited?

 How do you say "Xiaomi"?